Weeds are a really challenging problem. I spend considerable time pulling them, digging, them, and sorting them.

 Sometimes I think they even grow stronger after a dose of Round Up.

 I have found as I have been weeding, which is a solitary activity, that I have written this article a dozen times.
-I have to get up early because I need to avoid the sun.
+I have to get up early because I need to avoid the sun, and this provides quiet time, all to myself.

-The only thing that I hate more than weeding is seeing the weeds sticking their tongues out at me in my flower beds.
+The only thing that I hate more than weeding is seeing the weeds sticking their tongues out at me from my flower beds.

 What do you think?
 Pull out every weed as soon as it sprouts, or take a more relaxed approach?
 Share your opinions in the comments below!